samsattas/DOPPLER/README.md

 3.4.
 Then execute the command ```npm run dev``` to start the application.

 3.5.
-Tha console will show a message like:
+The console will show a message like:
 ```
     VITE v5.0.3  ready in 986 ms